-The extra 21st chromosome can lead to over expression of the usual 21st chromosome characters.
-Physical features which make them look different form the normal population are small head, upward slant of eyes, sunken nasal bridge, protruding tongue, single palmar crease etc..
+The extra 21st chromosome can lead to overexpression of the usual 21st chromosome characters.
+Physical features which make them look different form the normal population are small head, upward slant of eyes, sunken nasal bridge, protruding tongue, single palmar crease etc.

 Many systems in the human body are affected.
 The child may have delayed physical and mental milestones, have floppy(loose) musculature and joints, severe heart problems like septal defects and patent ductus arterioses, pulmonary distress, bone structural problems and hypoplasias, thyroid problems, sensory deficits, celiac diseases and vision problems like cataracts and retinal detachments.

-When their age progresses they may develop the Alzheimer’s Dementia (deterioration of mental functions).
-The presence of extra chromosome makes the afflicted have altered the chemistry of the body compared to the normal population and process of ageing and tissue destruction set in at a very early stage in their life, surprisingly even before they are born(the cells are preprogrammed to end their functional life soon).
+When their age progresses they may develop Alzheimer’s Dementia (deterioration of mental functions).
+The presence of extra chromosome makes the afflicted have altered the chemistry of the body compared to the normal population and process of aging and tissue destruction set in at a very early stage in their life, surprisingly even before they are born(the cells are preprogrammed to end their functional life soon).

-The anomaly in epithelial lining and a slightly compromised immunity make them susceptible to infections.
+The anomaly in the epithelial lining and a slightly compromised immunity make them susceptible to infections.
 Their altered oral musculature makes breathing harder and speech difficult and unclear.
 These children are bulky often because of their altered basal metabolic rate.
 The metabolism of every cell is also altered, and thus all physiological functions are altered or impaired.

 What is the life expectancy of a person with Down syndrome?